Nearsoft/apprentice/01 - HTML & CSS/HTML/README.md

 </html>
 ```

-This is the basic structure of a website and everyone of them must have it, let's explain step by step:
+This is the basic structure of a website and all must have it, let's explain step by step:

 The first tag you can see there is the `html` (let's hold on the DOCTYPE one, will explain it a bit further).
 This tag is telling to the browser that this is an html file, and is expecting a couple of tags inside: `head` and `body`.

-All inside the `head` tag will not be visible in the display window of the browser.
-The elements and tags added there will have other purpouses, such as call for external resources as CSS documents, fonts and libraries.
-Also can contain the path for our favicon, the title of our site, and the image that will appear when sharing a link into a social network, also can contain a description visible for search engines and other uses, but these are the main ones.
+All within the `head` tag won't be visible in the display window of the browser.
+The elements and tags inside will have other purpouses, such as call for external resources as CSS documents, fonts and libraries.
+It also can contain the path for our favicon, the title of our site, and the image that will appear when sharing a link into a social network, also can contain a description visible for search engines and other uses, but these are the main ones.

-For example, putting the URL https://nearsoft.com as a status on my Facebook will cause this:
+By putting the URL https://nearsoft.com as a status on my Facebook will cause this:

 <p align="center">
 <img width="500" align="center" src="https://user-images.githubusercontent.com/8913918/37851054-b074ea56-2e9a-11e8-9203-d2c1493a637f.png">
 </p>

-Now, all that's inside the `body` tag will be our "visible" part of the site and this is where we are going to be focused.
+Now, all that's inside the `body` tag will be our "visible" part of the site.

-Having this basic structure in a document with html extension we are giving the first step to create our website.

 Now let's back to the `<!DOCTYPE html>` one, this one must be on the first line of your document.
-This tag is teeling to our web browser the type of document is about to read and to apply some standardization rules to determine what to do with the next lines.
+This tag is telling to our web browser the type of document is about to read and to apply some standardization rules to determine what to do with the next lines.
 If you miss including this tag, the browser will open normally your html file and parsing it, but can cause some strange behaviors with our elements, not having some functions or not doing the right ones in the time your site is opened in a different browser.

-There's an organization called [ **The World Wide Web Consortium (W3C)**](https://www.w3.org/Consortium/) who is in charge to create the standards for HTML tags that we use and the rules that web browsers must follow at the time to rendering them.
-Let's take as example the `h1` tag, which is the one that we use for giving a the main heading to our site.
+There's an organization called [ **The World Wide Web Consortium (W3C)**](https://www.w3.org/Consortium/) who's in charge to create the standards for HTML tags that we use and the rules that web browsers must follow at the time to rendering them.
+Let's take as example the `h1` tag, which is the one we use to have the main heading to our site.
 With the help of dev tools from Google Chrome I am able to se what are the rules for that tag by default.

 <p align="center">
 <img width="500" align="center" src="https://user-images.githubusercontent.com/8913918/37851038-a6e2bc98-2e9a-11e8-8a0e-f545b295f095.png">
 </p>

-We can override these styles adding your rules, but let's wait for the CSS course to do that.
+We can override these styles adding your rules, but let's wait for the CSS lesson to do that.

-Now let's talk about the tags you will be using the most of the time, beginning with *heading tags*.
+Now let's talk about the tags you will be using the most of the time, starting with *heading tags*.

 Heading tags are used to display the headings and titles, we have 6 tags for this: `h1`, `h2`, `h3`, `h4`, `h5` and `h6`.
-While number is lower, then the size will be bigger:
+While number is greater the size will be smaller:

 ```
 <h1>Heading 1</h1>